LucaPennella/Explainable_Ponzi_Schemes_Detection/dataset/README.md

-# Explainable Ponzi Schemes Detection on Ethereum
+# Dataset Description and File Structure

 This repository contains the dataset and resources associated with the paper **"X-SPIDE: An eXplainable Machine Learning Pipeline for Detecting Smart Ponzi Contracts in Ethereum"**.
 The project aims to detect Ponzi schemes deployed as smart contracts on the Ethereum blockchain, combining strong model performance with explainability through XAI techniques.